Apo–Talomo Mountain range

-The Apo–Talomo Range (also known as Mount Talomo) or Talomo Mountain Range in the provinces of Davao del Sur and Cotabato on the island of Mindanao contains the Philippines' highest peak: Mount Apo, at (9,692 ft).
-Mount Talomo (8,773 ft) is one of the top 15 highest mountains in the Philippines.
-In terms of climbing difficulty, it is rated with a 7/9 difficulty and has a 2-4 trail class.
+The Apo–Talomo Range (also known as the Mount Talomo or Talomo Mountain Range) is a mountain range in the provinces of Davao del Sur and Cotabato on the island of Mindanao, Philippines.
+The range contains the country's highest peak, Mount Apo, which rises to an elevation of 2,954 m.
+Mount Talomo, standing at 2,674 m, is one of the top 15 highest mountains in the Philippines.

+The range extends approximately 70 kilometers (43 miles) north-south and 26 kilometers (16 miles) east-west, covering an area of around 1,270 square kilometers (490 square miles).